ResoNight/GoldenWalnutFramework/README.md

 }
 ```

 Fishing Type Walnuts can either be fished across a whole map or they can be in specific areas.
-With the [X & Y](#x-&-y) Coordinates as wellas the [Width](#width-&-height) and [Height](#width-&-height), you can assign a rectangle in that the walnut can be fished.
+With the [X and Y](#x-and-y) Coordinates as wellas the [Width](#width-and-height) and [Height](#width-and-height), you can assign a rectangle in that the walnut can be fished.
 If you need a more specific area, you can use the field [ExtraTiles](#extratiles).
 If you assign a [Count](#count) and the last Walnut is being fished, the game will play a small soundeffect, so that the player knows, that he got all walnuts of one entry.
 The [DropAtOnce](#dropatonce) feature unfortunately does not work for **Fishing** type walnuts, since you are actively fishing one walnut instead of x walnuts being dropped into the world.
 For the [Chance](#chance), please keep in mind that the player is fishing pretty slowly and you can only fish one at a time.
 So whereas a 0.05 chance for a [Stone](#stone) type Walnut in a larger quarry would be perfectly reasonable, a 0.05 chance for fishing, especially if you assign a Count like 5, would be terrifyingly frustrating.
 So, in short, think of what you are doing and always think of the unlucky ones :) You can also assign a Condition (see below at [Secret Notes and Conditions](#secret-notes-and-conditions)).

 # Stone
 ![Stone in MountainQuarry](docs/images/Example_Stone_Mountain.png)